18F/before-you-ship/pages/static-security-analysis.md

 ### Static code analysis

-There are suprisingly few security focused static code analyzers for Python.
+There are surprisingly few security focused static code analyzers for Python.
 The best seems to be OpenStack's [Bandit](https://github.com/openstack/bandit).

 To install (preferably in a virtual environment):